Skip to content

 According to Civil Service Commission Rule 109, the duties specified below are representative of the range of duties assigned to this job code/class and are not intended to be an inclusive list.

-1. Identify opportunities for improving business processes through automation; assist in the preparation of proposals to develop new systems.
+1. Identify opportunities for improving business processes through automation; assist in the preparation of proposals to develop new systems, interfaces, and business processes.

-2. Analyze data processing needs; research and evaluate software on multiple platforms to assist users to meet their departmental goals; assist in developing the evaluation criteria for software.
+2. Analyze business and user needs; research and evaluate software on multiple platforms to assist users to meet their departmental goals; assist in developing the success criteria for digital products and services.

-3. Determine operating characteristics and requirements; develop or modify and document general system design; write detailed design specifications; conduct "walkthroughs" for proposed solutions to system problems.
+3. Determine service or system requirements; develop or modify and document general system design; write detailed design specifications; conduct "walkthroughs" for proposed solutions to system problems.

 4. Analyze the feasibility of and develop requirements for new systems and enhancements to existing systems; ensure the system design fits the needs of the users.

-5. May install and enhance software; program, test, debug and install new/modified programs.
+5. May implement and enhance software; develop, test, debug and deploy new/modified pro-grams.

-6. Provide technical support for computer and telecommunications systems; consult on the analysis of an application; troubleshoot system problems; implement solutions.
+6. Provide technical support for digital products and services; consult on the analysis of an application; troubleshoot system problems; implement solutions.

-7. Conduct system analysis and may conduct programming activities for complex systems; document new and modified systems and programs; coordinate user training in new capabilities; may convert new programming from test to production.
+7. Conduct system analysis and may conduct development or configuration activities for complex systems; document new and modified systems and programs; coordinate user training in new capabilities; may convert changes from test to production.

-8. Interface with users to determine system needs and requirements; instruct users on newly implemented systems; define system requirements; may design and code programs; review impact of system modifications on existing systems.
+8. Interface with users to determine system needs and requirements; conduct research, interviews, and usability testing; collect and analyze user feedback and service performance to inform system, process, or service improvements; instruct users on newly implemented systems; define system requirements; may design and code programs; review impact of system modifications on existing systems.

 10. May provide technical production support for on-line and batch systems; assist with set processing schedule; update and produce reports.